-The baseline audit rate for all fisheries is a minimum 10 per cent of shots for each boat.
+The baseline audit rate for all fisheries is a minimum 10 per cent of shots and a minimum of one shot per drive for each boat.
 This will include analysis of full catch composition for each shot selected for review.
 Catch composition, discards and interaction with protected species on audited shots will be compared to logbook records with discrepancies flagged and reported to AFMA.
 A report summarising any discrepancies will also be provided to the fisher after each data drive has been audited.
 The logbook data that will be audited is outlined in Table 1.